Fubs/reddit-uncensored/README.md

 #### Firefox

-You can go to the  `about:debugging` page, select "Load temporary Add-on", and select the `firefox/dist` folder created by `pnpm run build`.
+You can go to the  `about:debugging` page, select `Load temporary Add-on`, and select the `firefox/dist` folder created by `pnpm run build`.

 However doing that will cause the extension to be removed after the browser is closed.
 You can install it persistently but only on the developer edition of firefox.